-FORT BENNING, Ga., (May 21, 2014) -- Unless you've been living under a rock, you've probably seen the Memorial Day meme posted, shared and tweeted across social media sites of a Marine amputee visiting the grave of a fallen service member at Arlington National Cemetery.
+FORT BENNING, Ga. - Unless you've been living under a rock, you've probably seen the Memorial Day meme posted, shared and tweeted across social media sites of an amputee Marine visiting the grave of a fallen service member at Arlington National Cemetery.
 It reads "In case you thought it was National BBQ Day."

 Our meeting spot is Tree 61.

 That is where the 3rd Infantry Division's Warriors Walk planted a tree for Landon.
 Next to him, in spot 60, stands the tree for his battle buddy, Pvt.
 Min S. Choi.
-Landon, an indirect fire Infantryman, and Choi served together in the 6th Squadron, 8th Cavalry Regiment, 4th Infantry Brigade Combat Team, 3rd Infantry Division.
+Landon, an indirect fire infantryman, and Choi served together in the 6th Squadron, 8th Cavalry Regiment, 4th Infantry Brigade Combat Team, 3rd Inf.
+Div.